HiCitron/PythonOftenUsed/README.md

 # PythonOftenUsed
-Useful functions, ready to use, python 3+
+Ready to use functions for python 3.
+Feel free to look at the pdf for more information.